 Why Do Some Pieces of Celluloid Deteriorate?

-While celluloid was initially durable as a utility product, one downside to collecting this plastic is that some pieces don’t seem to hold up well over time and can chip, crack and crumble.
+While celluloid was initially durable as a utility product, one downside to collecting this plastic is that some pieces don’t hold up well over time and can chip, crack, and crumble.
 Collectors refer to this as celluloid disease or celluloid rot.
-And while a definitive cause for this isn’t known, they’ve also discovered that it can transfer from one piece to another.
+And while a definitive cause for this isn’t known, they have also discovered with dismay that it can easily transfer from one piece to another.